thumbliner/thumbliner/small-talk.md

 Do you even remember what happened in `insert millennia` B.C.?
 No. What about it?<br>

-Never mind, you should read more.
+Never mind, you should read about it.
-Alright.<br>
+Alright, will add to the list.<br>

 Peace